jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-28-aws-textract.md

 ### Create IAM

 At the AWS console, search for IAM and click 'Users' in the left menu.
-Then click 'Add user' Under 'General Configuration.'
+Then click 'Add user' under 'General Configuration.'
+Following are some screen shots that lead you through the Add User process.

 ![Add User](/assets/aws-extract/add-user.png)